-- To inform about the ways in which the characteristics of sites can be understood. - To enable an understanding of the macro and micro impact of buildings on it. - To give understanding of the potential/ limitations site offers to the design of buildings. - To give exposure to different terminologies and techniques associated with site, site surveying, site analysis and site planning. - To explore all the above through a project.
+- 1. To inform about the ways in which the characteristics of sites can be understood. - 2.
+To enable an understanding of the macro and micro impact of buildings on it. - 3.
+To give understanding of the potential/ limitations the site offers to the design of - 4.
+To give exposure to different terminologies and techniques associated with site, site surveying, site analysis and site planning. - 5.
+To explore all the above through a project.